m-h-s-m-h-s/Taxonomy/docs/ARCHITECTURE.md

 - **Performance Benchmarks**: Speed and resource usage tracking
 - **Regression Testing**: Automated testing for changes

-This architecture provides a robust, scalable, and maintainable foundation for AI-powered product categorization while ensuring high accuracy and performance through a clean, simplified design with three-stage progressive refinement.
+This architecture provides a robust, scalable, and maintainable foundation for AI-powered product categorization while ensuring high accuracy and performance through a clean, simplified design with five-stage progressive refinement and data integrity validation.